 There are many products and techniques available for patients who want to achieve a whiter smile.
 With so many options available, it can be difficult to choose the method that is right for you.
-The best way to begin any teeth-whitening regimen is to schedule an appointment and talk to your doctor about the differences between in-office professional whitening and at-home whitening.
+The best way to begin any teeth-whitening regimen is to schedule an appointment at Princeton Dental and talk to our dentists about the differences between in-office professional whitening and at-home whitening.

 The first professional option is commonly referred to as “in-office” whitening.
-This procedure is performed in a dental office.
+This procedure is performed in our Brick, NJ dental office.
 An in-office whitening treatment may include the use of a lamp or laser to enhance the effectiveness of the gel by accelerating the peroxide.

-During an office visit, your dental professional will apply the whitening gel and, depending on the system being used, shine a light source directly onto the teeth.
+During your visit to Princeton Dental, your Brick, NJ dentist will apply the whitening gel and, depending on the system being used, shine a light source directly onto the teeth.
 The entire office visit generally takes about 90 minutes with immediate results.

 At-home teeth whitening